-PPL Montour Preserve – Situated just north of Washingtonville, the Preserve provides 15 miles of hiking trails, a fossil pit, picnicking, photography, and the 165-acre Lake Chillisquaque, open to fishing and boating.
-The Visitor’s Center, a restored farmhouse, also hosts educational programs and workshops and serves as a bird watching area where thousands of migrating ducks, geese and other waterfowl gather.
+Situated just north of Washingtonville, the Preserve provides 15 miles of hiking trails, a fossil pit, picnicking, and the 165-acre Lake Chillisquaque, open to fishing and boating.
+The Visitor’s Center hosts educational programs and workshops and serves as a bird-watching area where thousands of migrating ducks, geese, and other waterfowl gather.

-PPL Susquehanna Riverlands – Susquehanna Riverlands’ 1,200 acres along the west and east banks of the Susquehanna River provide year-round outdoor enjoyment.
-Hike, boat, fish, play, observe wildlife or simply sightsee at the Riverlands.
-Council Cup, high atop a 700-foot bluff, gives a spectacular view of the entire valley.
+Susquehanna Riverlands along the west bank of the Susquehanna River provides year-round outdoor enjoyment.
+Hike, boat, fish, play, observe wildlife or simply sightsee at the Riverlands, located along Rt.
+11 North of Berwick.

-Bloomsburg Theatre Ensemble – A professional theater company serving Northeast Pennsylvania, BTE supports one of the few resident ensembles in America.
-The Ensemble continues its commitment to provide the region with unique cultural opportunities.
+A professional theater company serving Northeast Pennsylvania, BTE supports one of the few resident ensembles in America.
+The Ensemble continues its commitment to provide the region with unique cultural opportunities throughout the year.

-The Annual Bloomsburg Fair – The Fair is one of the largest east of the Mississippi, drawing hundreds of thousands of people each year for headline entertainment, food, rides, crafts, horse racing and agricultural exhibits.
-The 2016 Bloomsburg Fair will be held September 24th – October 1st.
-The Fairgrounds, consisting of 234 acres and 20 spacious buildings, draws an increasing number of trade shows and events throughout the year.
+The Fair is one of the largest East of the Mississippi, drawing hundreds of thousands of people each year for headline entertainment, food, rides, crafts, horse racing, and agricultural exhibits.
+The Fair is held in late September every year.
+The Fairgrounds, consisting of 234 acres and 20 spacious buildings, also hosts trade shows, short-track auto racing, and other events throughout the year.